GMP 37th Symposium: Pioneering Advances in Pharmacokinetics

 Session 5

-Beyond a Covariate: Towards Sex-Based
+Beyond a Covariate: Towards Sex-Based Drug Development for Women

 Chairs: F. Gallais (Pharmetheus), A. Puszkiel (Cochin University Hospital), C. Troisi (ESQlabs), M. Le Merdy (Simulations Plus)